Multi-Grain Artisan Bread in 5 Minutes

 Preheat oven to 375F for loaves or 400F for rolls or pizza dough.
 For instructions to bake pita bread.

-Remove rolls or loaves from oven and remove from pans immediately.
-Allow to finish cooling on a rack.
+Remove rolls or loaves from the oven and remove them from pans immediately.
+Allow them to finish cooling on a rack.

 Get the crust you want: